berikv/ZigPicoSDKStaticLib/ReadMe.md

 Now the pico will print the message "Hello from Zig!" on the USB serial port.

+### Monitor

-Use a serial port tool such as Arduino's serial monitor or VSCode Teleport plugin to see the messages.
+Use a serial port tool such as Arduino's serial monitor or the VSCode Teleport plugin monitor the usb serial port.
+When set up correctly, you should see the message "Hello from Zig!" appear every second on the serial port.